staropera/aa-freight/README.md

 Price base | Base price in ISK.
 If this is the only defined pricing component it will be shown as "Fix price" in the calculator. | Pricing component
-Price min | Minimum total price in ISK | Pricing component Price per volume | Add-on price per m3 volume in ISK | Pricing component Price per collateral_percent | Add-on price in % of collateral | Pricing component Collateral min | Minimum required collateral in ISK | Validation check Collateral max | Maximum allowed collateral in ISK | Validation check
+Price min | Minimum total price in ISK | Pricing component Price per volume | Add-on price per m3 volume in ISK | Pricing component Use price per volume modifier | Switch defining if the global price per volume modifier should be used for pricing | Pricing flag
+Price per volume modifier | Global modifier for price per volume in percent.
+When used it will be added to the price per volume.
+It can be positive and negative, but the resulting price per volume can never be negative.<br>(defined for ContractHandler) | Pricing modifier
+Price per collateral_percent | Add-on price in % of collateral | Pricing component
+Collateral min | Minimum required collateral in ISK | Validation check Collateral max | Maximum allowed collateral in ISK | Validation check